Brightcells/CodeConvert/README.rst

 CodeConvert
 ===========

-CodeConvert is a simple code convert script(library) for Python, built for human beings.
+CodeConvert is a simple code convert script(library) for Python 2.x, built for human beings.

 You can call function Convert2Utf8 or Convert2Unicode to exec code convert.
 Or just call function Convert2Utf8_test or Convert2Unicode_test to get code convert’s step.